svalio/atlassian-connect-express-encryption/README.md

 be used, as many browsers block third-party cookies by default. `atlassian-connect-express` provides middleware that works without cookies and helps making secure requests from the iframe.

+#### In ACE 1.0

-Standard JWT tokens are used to authenticate requests from the iframe back to the add-on service.
+Starting with ACE 1.0, standard JWT tokens are used to authenticate requests from the iframe back to the add-on service.
 A route can be secured using the `addon.checkValidToken()` middleware:

     module.exports = function (app, addon) {